DavisPL-Teaching/189c-hw4/hints.md

 ## 1.15

+This one is also tricky!
+You will need to first implement the function, then verify it using a loop invariant.

 For the implementation part:
-This is a standard binary search; if you need to review, I recommend looking up the pseudocode for binary search online.
+it is a standard binary search; if you need to review, I recommend looking up the pseudocode for binary search online.
 For example, on [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_algorithm#Algorithm).

-For the proof part:
-Your function will have a loop!
-So the hard part is determining the loop invariant.

-Your implementations may vary, but your loop probably has a "lower" and an "upper" value that you know the target is between.
-So you might need a loop invariant like:
+For the proof and loop invariant: your implementations may vary, but your loop probably has a "lower" and an "upper" value that you know the target is between.
+The general rule is for any variables that are modified by the loop, you need a loop invariant that tells you what properties those variables satisfy.

+For example, your loop invariant might need some things like:
    - the function evaluated at the lower bound is less than the target; and
    - the function evaluated at the upper bound is greater than or equal to the target.
-Also, you will need that the lower bound is less than the upper bound, and that both of these are in range of the (min_value, max_value) bounds specified in the input.
+Also, note that the for a correct binary search implementation, the lower bound is always less than the upper bound, and that both of these are in range of the (min_value, max_value) bounds specified in the input.
-This has to be asserted as part of the invariant since the lower/upper bounds change on each iteration of the loop.
+If you have a `mid` or `pivot` variable in your loop, you may need similar constraints on the mid value.

 ## 2: constructor